 — NCW (@NCWIndia) February 9, 2018

 Murthy who is one of the most popular seed fund investor in India faced a string of sexual harassment allegations.
-In fact, online news portals such as FactorDaily and YourStory had covered the stories in details in which a number of women recounted his sexual misconduct but it could not get the prominence, it should have.
-Many of the victims have been journalist or women who have met Murthy either for interview or with a pitch of business ideas.
+In fact, online news portals such as FactorDaily and YourStory had covered the stories in detail in which a number of women recounted his sexual misconduct but it could not get the prominence, it should have.
+Many of the victims have been journalists or women who have met Murthy either for an interview or with a pitch of business ideas.

 2018 couldn't have started on a better note.
 So called “star investor” Mahesh Murthy is behind bars.
 Women can achieve so much if they come together.
 Special thanks to Pooja who took it up with the @NCWIndia https://t.co/pjV4n1nfUR #metoo https://t.co/YZ8UbW6hcZ